nathanchance/hugo-files/content/posts/art-of-git-revert.md

 ---
-title: "Art of git revert"
+title: "The art of git revert"
 date: 2020-04-15T15:11:58-07:00
 tags:
   - git